GoogleFeud/codenames-bot/README.md

 If you want to self-host the bot, clone or fork this repository.
 Then, do `npm i` in the folder where `package.json` is. **You must have node.js version ^12.0.0 installed.**

+**Note:** Do not host on heruko!
+The `canvas` module breaks if it's hosted on heruko.
+The board won't be displayed correctly!

 ## Bugs, Suggestions, Feedback

 If you want to report bugs, suggest new features or just give feedback about the bot, submit an issue [here](https://github.com/GoogleFeud/codenames-bot/issues) and give it the appropriate label.